 We like to work hard and then play hard—often outside.
-In York County alone, you can rock climb, go horseback riding, hike, bike, kayak and canoe, camp, fish, and more at over 200 local, state, and county parks, such as Codorus State Park and the Susquehanna Riverlands.
+In York County alone, you can horseback ride, hike, bike, kayak and canoe, camp, fish, and more at over 200 local, state, and county parks, such as Codorus State Park, Gifford Pinchot State Park and the Susquehanna Riverlands.
 There are even dog parks and our nationally recognized Rail Trail, the Susquehanna River, and numerous lakes and streams.
 Our more than 20 golf courses are a big hit as well.
 For the ultimate adventure seekers, Roundtop Mountain Resort offers skiing, snow tubing and year-round fun, from zip-lining to paintball.

 You can find plenty of recreation activities in York.
 Ice skate or join a hockey league at the York Ice Arena.
 The Graham Aquatic Center and other public pools are a summertime hit.
 Fitness and community centers like the Jewish Community Center, YMCA, YWCA, and others offer programs and activities for all ages.
 Reid Menzer Memorial Skatepark provides a safe place for skaters of all skill levels to tail slide the quarter pipe.
 Adults can connect to a number of groups for soccer, baseball, volleyball, tennis, running, or cycling.